Katie Lichter

 I’ve always been captivated by love, connection, and the strength people show through life’s toughest moments.
 Being transracially adopted is a meaningful part of my identity—it’s given me a deep appreciation for the complex, beautiful ways people form relationships and a strong commitment to honoring diversity, neurodiversity, and inclusion.

 As your therapist, I offer a calming, collaborative, and nonjudgmental presence.
-Whether you’re navigating anxiety, relationship challenges, identity exploration, or life transitions, I want therapy to be a space where you feel seen, safe, and supported to explore your story.
-I believe that everyone deserves to feel heard, valued, and connected—and that real growth happens when we slow down, reflect together, and make space for what truly matters to you.
+I believe that everyone deserves to feel heard, valued, empowered, and connected—and that real growth happens when we slow down, reflect together, and make space for what truly matters to you.

 You don’t have to have it all figured out before reaching out.
-Therapy is a place to begin, and I’m here to walk with you as you move toward clarity, connection, and a life that feels more authentically yours!
+Therapy is a place to begin, and I’m here to walk with you as you move toward a life that feels more authentically yours!